bytex-solutions/snamp/docs/overview.md

 Resource Adapter has the following characteristics:
 * _System Name_ (or _Adapter Name_) - the name of the Resource Adapter.
 Typically, system name represents the provided management protocol
 * _Configuration_ - a set of configuration properties controlling behavior and network accessibility of the adapter

-See [Feature List](features.md) for more information about provided Resource Adapters.

 # Technology Stack